SAP/component-operator-runtime/website/content/en/docs/concepts/dependents.md

   - `default` (deprecated): equivalent to the annotation being unset (which means that the reconciler default will be used)
   - `replace` (which is the default): a regular update (i.e. PUT) call will be made to the Kubernetes API server
   - `ssa-merge`: use server side apply to update existing dependents
-  - `ssa-override`: use server side apply to update existing dependents and, in addition, reclaim fields owned by certain field owners, such as kubectl or Helm
+  - `ssa-override`: use server side apply to update existing dependents and, in addition, reclaim fields owned by certain field owners, such as kubectl
   - `recreate`: if the object would be updated, it will be deleted and recreated instead
 - `mycomponent-operator.mydomain.io/delete-policy`: defines what happens to the object when the compoment is deleted; can be one of:
   - `default` (deprecated): equivalent to the annotation being unset (which means that the reconciler default will be used)